solo-io/bumblebee/docs/contributing.md

 # Contributing

-Developing `eBPF` does not require a linux machine, however running the probes does. `eBPF` itself is a linux kernel technology, therefore any actual `BPF` programs must run in the linux kernel.
+Developing `eBPF` does not require a Linux machine, however running the probes does. `eBPF` itself is a Linux kernel technology, therefore any actual `BPF` programs must run in the Linux kernel.
 We are working on an OSX development path, but it has not been completed as of yet.

-We recommend doing `eBPF` development on a linux machine.
+We recommend doing `eBPF` development on a Linux machine.
 Do not fret however if you don't have a native Linux desktop, neither do we.
 Using `vscode` and GCP allows for a seamless near native development experience.
 See the following [article](https://safwene-benaich.medium.com/developing-on-remote-vm-via-vscode-using-google-clouds-iap-6b6549f9270c) for more detail.
-The article details the steps on a Windows machine, but they should be nearly identical on a Mac.
+The article details the steps on a Windows machine, but they should be nearly identical on a macOS.

-Also worh noting , `bee` does not currently support Arm architectures (coming soon).
+Also worth noting , `bee` does not currently support ARM architectures (coming soon).
 However, the above development trick should alleviate that issue in the short-term.

 ## Repo Structure